vidispine/hull/hull/doc/development.md

 ### Update documentation

 Typically it should be enough to replace `/generated/kubernetes-api/v1.x` with `/generated/kubernetes-api/v1.y` where x is the preceding Kubernetes version and y the newly created release version.
 But also check other places where `1.y` is used if they need updating.
+### Update CHANGELOG.md and HISTORY.md
+Update the changelog with the information what was changed within the update.
+The changelog has just the most recent information, copy this entry over in to the history.

 ## Creating a new minor version